-Use of DOJO points to identify key wholeschool bespoke elements This could include good work, good behaviour, good effort and improved behaviour or effort.
 Overall DOJO points collated weekly for individual children assigned to one of four houses and then totalled for each house.
-House with most points wins the house trophy in the Friday celebration assembly and opportunity to take part in 'Teamopoly' to win extra playtime or a non-school uniform day.
+House with most points wins the house trophy in the Friday celebration assembly and an opportunity to gain house points to win things such as extra playtime or a non-school uniform day.